 This is a tenure-track position.
 Duties include teaching, scholarship, student advising, and service to the university and the community.

 A candidate with a Ph.D. in Criminal Justice or related field.
-ABD candidates will also be considered with Ph.D. required by start of 2019/2020 academic year.
+ABD candidates will also be considered with Ph.D

 The curriculum offered by the MSU Criminal Justice program is one of the most comprehensive in the upper Midwest.
 Alongside a criminal justice bachelor’s degree, the department offers minors in Police Management and Investigation; Law and Legal Studies; and Offenders, Risk Assessment and Corrections, as well as a concentration in Criminal Justice Research and Policy Evaluation.
 The department also offers ND Peace Officer training, in collaboration with Lake Region State College, and is a partner with the Community College of the Air Force (CCAF).
 Our 2018 students scored in the top 92 percent nationally on the Area Concentration Achievement Test (ACAT).